According to ConstructConnect, the U.S. may see nearly a 5% increase in construction spending in 2018. Are you ready for it?

 With a construction time clock, your work time is accurate down to the second.
 No rounding up or guessing at time; just check the online timesheets and get an immediate answer.

 Add in GPS tracking and geofencing, and your accuracy will reach new heights.
-Geofencing allows you to set job sites where time tracking will automatically start and stop as your crew arrives or leaves.
+Geofence time tracking allows you to set job sites where tracking work hours will start automatically.
 Or, you can use geofencing in a less automated fashion and get alerts to start or stop tracking instead of having the timer start on its own.

 If for some reason a member of your crew forgot to track their time, which is less likely thanks to geofencing, manual time entries can be added after the fact.
 A manager or owner can then review and approve, or deny.